waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Route 4 Path:** The path from Mt.
 Moon to Cerulean City is a one-way trip due to ledges.
 It's impossible to travel from Cerulean to Mt.
 Moon via this route.
 - **B2F Dead-End Room Trigger (Mt.
 Moon):** The isolated room on B2F, accessed via the ladder at B1F (14, 28), contains no hidden triggers.
 Systematically walking over every tile revealed nothing but a high wild encounter rate.
 - **B1F Western Partition Trigger (Mt.
 Moon):** The isolated area on B1F, accessed from the B2F platform at (22, 18), contains no hidden triggers.
 Systematically walking over every tile revealed nothing.
-- **PC Interaction:** The PC at a Pokémon Center must be interacted with from the tile directly below it (Y+1), while facing up.
-- **Pokémon PC Menu:** "Gem's PC" is for Item Storage.
-"BILL's PC" is for Pokémon Storage.
-- **S.S.
-TICKET:** Does not trigger a new event at the Vermilion City port.
 - **Route 2 Gatehouse:** Is a simple pass-through building, not a connector between map partitions.
 - **Route 2 Northern Path:** The route is partitioned by a fence; the northern path is not directly accessible from the south-eastern section.
 - **Route 4 Path:** The path from Mt.
 Moon to Cerulean City is a one-way trip due to ledges.
 It's impossible to travel from Cerulean to Mt.
 Moon via this route.